Scott Gottlieb: Other professional activities

 Gottlieb was a member of the Public Policy Committee to the Society of Hospital Medicine and an editorial board member of the journal Value Based Cancer Care.
-He served as an adviser to the National Comprehensive Cancer Network, the National Coalition for Cancer Survivorship, and Cancer Commons.
-Before first joining the FDA, and in between each of his three tours of government service, Gottlieb was a resident fellow at the American Enterprise Institute.
+He served as an adviser to the National Comprehensive Cancer Network, the National Coalition for Cancer Survivorship.
+He is also a member of the advisory board to the Milken Institute's FasterCures and the National Institute for Health Care Management (NIHCM).
+Before first joining the FDA, and in between each of his three tours of government service, Gottlieb was a fellow at the American Enterprise Institute.

 Writing

 Gottlieb was a staff writer of the British Medical Journal (The BMJ) from 1997 to 2005 and a senior editor of the Pulse section of the Journal of the American Medical Association (JAMA) from 1996 to 2001.
-He is a regular contributor to the editorial page of The Wall Street Journal and wrote regularly for Forbes.
+He is a Contributor to the Journal of the American Medical Association's Health Forum and a regular contributor to the editorial page of The Wall Street Journal and The Washington Post and wrote regularly for Forbes.
+In 2020 and 2021, Gottlieb authored a weekly column for the editorial page of the Wall Street Journal.
+Many of his articles have addressed the intersection of public policy and the practice of medicine.
 Gottlieb was a frequent and early critic of the Patient Protection and Affordable Care Act.
 He wrote an editorial in The Wall Street Journal, on the day of the health plan's launch, predicting the ensuing problems with the healthcare.gov website.
-Gottlieb argued that patients who received Medicaid had worse outcomes, including death, with conditions like head and neck cancer than patients who had no insurance coverage at all.
+Gottlieb argued that studies showed some patients who received Medicaid had worse outcomes, including death, when they had certain conditions like head and neck cancer, compared to patients who had no insurance coverage at all.
+He observed that in these cases, uninsured patients had access to newer medicines through free patient assistance programs, whereas federal law prevented Medicaid patients from getting access to these free drug programs because they were enrolled in Medicaid.
+As a result, Medicaid patients depended on whether or not these newer and typically costlier medicines were covered by their state Medicaid programs, which, in the cases Gottlieb cited, were not available.
 Critics said that his article was based on "a classic misunderstanding: confusing correlation for causation," a limitation explicitly mentioned in papers he cited.